henneberger/typekin/README.md

 ### `@Model`
 The `@Model` annotation defines the data model.
 All `@TypeOf` model fragments that refer to a `@Model` class will be strongy typed.
 Only abstract methods will be recognized for type candidates.
-For nested objects, a generated class that serves as a type reference can be utilized.
+For nested objects, a generated `Ref` class serves as a type reference.
 Parameters:
 - `name`: The name of the class it will generate
 - `refName`: The name of the class it will generate for data model relationships